Harmonica-Men/AstroShare-Blog/README.md

 </details>

 ### PEP8
-All Python files as well env.py and manage.py, have been passed through the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/).
-The only warnings given were for the settings.py file which contains a small number of long lines (i.e. greater than 80 characters) under AUTH_PASSWORD_VALIDATORS; as this is code implemented by Django itself at setup, these lines will be left unchanged.
+All Python files as well *env.py* and *manage.py*, have been passed through the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/).

 <details>
   <br>